The 2025 AES Europe Student Recording Competition

 • Submissions must not be mastered.

-• Dolby Atmos submissions are optional.
-While not part of the main evaluation, feedback will be provided for educational purposes.
+• Immersive submissions (up to 7.1.4) are optional.
+While not part of the main evaluation, feedback may be provided for entries sent to the judges, for educational purposes.
+Submit as speaker-channel files.

 Participants are free to explore music from any genre, such as pop, rock, dance, rap, hip-hop, electronica, live DJ performances, and remixes.
 The guiding principle here is flexibility, with the only constraint being adherence to copyright laws.
 This sub-category encourages the innovative use of samples, MIDI, electronic instruments, and other creative methods.
 However, the primary focus of the AES Student Recording Competition is to evaluate the excellence in audio recording and production, with compositional elements being considered secondary.